 - Pay-per-active learner

 The most popular pricing model thanks in part to its simplicity, paying per learner means you pay a fixed figure for a certain number of users.

 As you increase the number of users in the system, the cost is lowered for each individual.
 It’s a good option if you need to budget for monthly or yearly expenses, since it allows you to onboard hundreds of users upfront.

 The pay-per-learner model is right for you if…

-Your number of users stays relatively constant over a long period of time and eLearning is a highly-used tool in your organisation.
+Your number of users stays relatively constant over a long period of time and a learning management system is a highly-used tool in your organisation.

-While the last model charges irrespective of usage, pay-per-active-user allows you to add an unlimited number of users to the LMS but only charges you for the ones who log into the system during the billing period.
-One catch: the price is still prepaid and bundled, so even if you purchase a plan for a forecasted 300 users and just 200 log into the system, you still have to pay for the 300.
+While the last model charges irrespective of usage, paying by active users allows you to add an unlimited number of users to the LMS.
+You’re only charged for the ones who log into the system during the billing period—i.e., the active users.

 The pay-per-active-user model is right for you if…